 You can drop in anytime but you can also make an appointment for a research or citation consultation.

 Click on the picture below to make an appointment with a librarian!

 Library and Learning Resource Center (LRC)

 Located on the first floor of the Library and Learning Resource Center (LLRC) building.
-The LRC provides students with free tutorial and learning support services in select subject matter areas, as well as workshops related to study skills, research paper formatting styles, math, and navigating the Etudes learning platform.
+The LRC provides students with free tutorial and learning support services in select subject matter areas, as well as workshops related to study skills, research paper formatting styles, math, and navigating the Canvas learning platform.